+8 The rules applying to closely-matched positions set out in paragraph 2.2.5.5.1.2 will also apply in this respect.

-The capital charge for options with equities as the underlying will also be based on the delta-weighted positions which will be incorporated in the measure of market risk described in Section 2.2.5.
-For purposes of this calculation each national market is to be treated as a separate underlying.
-The capital charge for options on foreign exchange and gold positions will be based on the method set out in Section 2.2.7.
+and gold positions will be based on the method set out in Section 2.2.7.
 For delta risk, the net delta-based equivalent of the foreign currency and gold options will be incorporated into the measurement of the exposure for the respective currency (or gold) position.